 Introduction to Business (1230) One Credit, Half Block Grades 9, 10 Operate a business within the classroom!
-Units include: Personal Finance • the Job Getting Process • Soft Skills • Economics • Business Law • Ownership Structures • Management • Marketing • Accounting • Entrepreneurship principles and business operations.
+Units include: Personal Finance • the Job Getting Process • Soft Skills • Economics • Business Law • Ownership Structures • Management • Marketing • Accounting • Entrepreneurship

+Accounting (1261,1262) Two Credits, Half Block

+What is a balance sheet and an income statement?
+Gain a financial understanding of financial bookkeeping principles and business operations.
 You will analyze transactions, journalize entries, and prepare financial reports for small businesses.
 After completing the first semester, the second semester is offered for college credit DMACC course ACC111 (3 Credits).

-Accounting (1261,1262) Two Credits, Half Block Grades 10, 11, 12 What is a balance sheet and an income statement?
-Gain a financial understanding of financial bookkeeping